dataluscorp/browser/gfx/docs/Silk.rst

 influence frame rate) are changed.
 This may mean we switch from hardware to software vsync (or vice versa) at runtime.
 During the switch, there may briefly be 2 vsync sources.
-Otherwise, there is only one ``VsyncSource`` object throughout the entire lifetime of Firefox.
+Otherwise, there is only one ``VsyncSource`` object throughout the entire lifetime of Datalus.
 Each platform is expected to implement their own ``VsyncSource`` to manage vsync events.
 On OS X, this is through ``CVDisplayLinkRef``.
 On Windows, it should be through ``DwmGetCompositionTimingInfo``.